SuperWhw/Leetcode-Crawler/README.md

 ## Support functions

-- Crawl all your submissions to file
+- [x] Crawl all your submissions to file
-- Build contests info table to file
+- [x] Build contests info table to file
-- Post useful information on leetcode discussion
+- [x] Post useful information on leetcode discussion
+- [ ] User contest history profile

 ## How to use